As cases spike in Napa County, targeted businesses prepare to roll back operations

-Tim Keith, co-owner of Rebel Vintners, had bleak prospects for Thursday for his tasting room in downtown Napa.
-Patrons were once again likely to no longer be allowed inside because Napa County had been put on the state's "watch list" for counties with surging COVID cases.
+Tim Keith stood inside his tasting room.
+Come Thursday morning, patrons would once again no longer be allowed inside.

+The state ordered Napa County to close a variety of businesses, including bars and indoor dining, after a spike in coronavirus cases in recent weeks.
+The state placed the county on a “watch list” on Monday and made the formal order Tuesday evening.

-Keith said the county’s announcement that a variety of businesses would have to restrict indoor operations or close completely had prompted mixed emotions.
-He was grateful, he said, that wineries could still host guests outside, but he worried about his brewery neighbors like Trade Brewing or Fieldwork Brewing, businesses now confronting another complete shutdown.
+The announcement prompted mixed emotions for Keith.
+He was grateful, he said, that wineries and tasting rooms could still host guests outside, but concerned with the impacts of lowered capacity.
+And he felt for neighbors like Trade Brewing or Fieldwork Brewing—businesses now confronting another complete shutdown.

 “We’re going to be able to cope (with the outdoor seating),” Keith said.
 “But if this goes on – if it carries into winter, for example, it definitely won’t be sustainable.
 And there will be other businesses hurt more than us.”